- CWS (Old)

 References for law school provide assistance to all candidates.
 They are particularly important when admissions committees have to choose among applicants whose grades and LSAT scores are similar.
 The schools need to know what in an applicant’s background, classroom work, extracurricular activities, or other experience makes her unique and distinguished from other applicants.

 Law schools look for: motivation for law, high intelligence, superior analytical and critical thinking, curiosity, persistence, realism, flexibility, independence, self-discipline, stability, high competitiveness, and integrity.
-The views below, taken from "Recommendation Letters," written by Richard Badger, Assistant Dean, University of Chicago Law School, express the sentiments of many admissions committees:
+The views below, taken from "Recommendation Letters," written by Richard Badger, Associate Dean for Graduate Programs, University of Chicago Law School, express the sentiments of many admissions committees:

 Legal education and the legal profession...emphasize some skills over others and the following comments may help writers who are not familiar with these distinctions: